July 13, 2019

 THE WASP WOMAN (1959)

-Roger Corman found his infamous niche in re-cycled teenage drive-in horror movies.
+Roger Corman found his infamous niche in recycled teenage drive-in horror movies.
+Ignore his sensational text in the above poster.
+It has nothing to do with the film.
 This self-directed and produced film is another bad representation.
 Not William-Castle-bad, however.
-Roger's brother, Gene, maintaining the Corman gene, produced Beast From Haunted Cave, which was double-billed with this film.
+Roger's brother, Gene, maintaining the Corman gene, produced Beast From Haunted Cave, which was double-billed with this film and better.
+The screenplay was written by the perennial Western bad guy, Leo Gordon.
 For an estimated fifty grand, I suspect a chunk of the money went for hiring Susan Cabot again from the previous year for War of the Satellites, and Corman's superior, Machine Gun Kelly.
-It should be no surprise, then, that this film has some banal scenes.
-The production quality is lifeless with a waste of about twelve minutes at the opening as we follow a “Doctor of Waspology,” Michael Mark, through the woods looking for a wasp’s nest.
+It should be no surprise that the production quality is lifeless, with a waste of about twelve minutes at the opening as we follow a “Doctor of Waspology,” Michael Mark, through the woods looking for a wasp’s nest.
 He is also ostracized by the local beekeeper union because he is not a team player.
 Bees, dude, not wasps!
 But he has made an incredible discovery.
 There is a wasp enzyme serum that can turn back the aging process.
-Truly, the only thing that detracts from this film is a poorly executed horror prop at the end.
-Without it, though, this would not be a "horror" movie.
+Truly, what sinks this film is the hilariously poor wasp head costume at the end.
+That alone makes this a "horror-ble" movie.

 The opening score by Fred Katz is mesmerizing, yet annoying.
 A very dissonant and chaotic arrangement that supports the background image of bees making honey.
 Never mind the movie is about wasps.
 The film score was used several times for Corman's science fiction movies.
 The score, with dominant xylophone, specifically during an in-car camera drive and general "investigating" filler scenes, is a sensory experience of bargain-basement filming.

-Susan Cabot does a good job in her final film.
+Susan Cabot does a good job in her final film and with the best special effects in the film.
 As the CEO of a major cosmetic company, her initial appearance gives the impression of a dowdy, middle-aged female with no social life.
 Ever.
 Yet wasps are very social.
 But then, so are bees.
+I digress.
 Product advertisements have featured her image since the launch of her company, but recently, sales have tanked with her current image.
-An extremely "complex" bar graph, made by a middle school project, needs clarification from Anthony (Fred) Eisley to explain plummeting sales.
+An extremely "complex" bar graph, made by a middle school project, needs clarification from Fred (Anthony) Eisley to explain plummeting sales.
 Using something called a pointer, he offers a blunt suggestion: replace Cabot’s image with someone younger.
 His assessment is applauded by the entire board.
 Cabot lowers her head in self-awareness.

 Excentric “Dr. Waspy” re-enters the picture and shares his research with Cabot.
-Vanity, thy name is Wasp.
+Vanity, thy name is wasp.
 Of course, she needs to look younger, and after a few injections, violá, she reveals her new, confident self.
 From a wasp’s perspective, she could not look more vibrant.
 It becomes her new line of injection cosmetics.
 Then the headaches start.
-A silly, cheap wasp-head mask is attached to Cabot’s stunt double, turning her into a blood-sucking vampire wasp.
+Cabot’s stunt double goes into action, turning into a blood-sucking vampire wasp (head).
 Much easier than what the poster suggests, a wasp's body with Cabot's face.
 Hello, CGI.
 Needless to say, the board members will be voting on a new CEO.

 No comments: